galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 {: .tip}

+## Limits
 It works best wrapping simple R/Bash/Python and other interpreted scripts with a few user supplied parameters and a few i/o history files.
 Scripts are easier than some
 Conda packages because they are easily modified to respond to default empty parameters as if they had not been passed.
 As a result, advanced tool building elements such as conditionals and related tricks requiring manual coding, can often be avoided.
 On the other hand, many Conda dependencies will require XML conditionals or other tool XML constructs that are not easy to generate automatically.
-While some simple requirements may be manageable, complex ones will not be suitable for the Toolfactory.
+While some simple requirements may be manageable, complex ones will not be suitable for the ToolFactory.

 **The ToolFactory is for developers and informaticians not yet familiar with those far more flexible tools.**
 **Scripts they need to wrap are frequently simple enough for the ToolFactory.**